pegasystems/pega-helm-charts/charts/pega/README.md

 ```
 ### Custom Annotations for deployment

-Pega supports the ability to provide custom annotation on pods that are deployed.
-Add the annotations section as
+Pega supports the ability to provide custom annotation on pods that are deployed which clients can use to to extend
- mentioned in the example.
+ the default properties of Kubernetes.
+When you add a custom annotation, the deployment removes any default

-**`NOTE`** : Using custom annotations, clears out the annotations that are added by default.
+  annotations on a pod.
+To add a custom annotation, enter a text string for the in the annotations section as shown in the example.

 Example: